smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.5.1 =
+Update to get automatic theme fonts on Account Attribute blocks and a new name/domain filter in the admin’s site list for quicker site management.

 = 1.5.0 =
 Update to add two dedicated Gatey widgets to Elementor’s panel.
 Drop them into any layout and configure all options visually instead of writing shortcodes.